iDingDong/dcool/document/container/list.md

 If `stuffed` and `squeezedOnly`, this member is not available.

-Insert a new item at the beginning of list in-place constructed with `value`.
+Insert a new item at the beginning of the list in-place constructed with `value`.
 Use `strategyC` instead of the default exception safety strategy.
 Behavior is undefined if list is `stuffed` and full.

 Invalidates all previously obtained iterators.